GEO4216 – Sedimentology and Sequence Stratigraphy

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.

-- Both the written semester report and the final written examination must be passed individually in order to pass the course.
+- Both the written semester report and the final written examination must be passed separately in order to pass the course.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.